Halak stops 35 shots in Bruins’ 1-0 win over Coyotes

 GLENDALE, Ariz.
+(AP) — Jaroslav Halak was tested from the start, facing breakaways, odd-man rushes, numerous good chances on power plays.

+He turned away every one and the Boston Bruins won yet another game in the desert.

-(AP) — Jaroslav Halak stopped 35 shots, Brad Marchand scored and the Boston Bruins extended their winning streak over the Arizona Coyotes to 15 straight games with a 1-0 win Saturday night.
+Halak stopped 35 shots, Brad Marchand scored and the Bruins extended their winning streak over the Arizona Coyotes to 15 straight games with a 1-0 win Saturday night.

+“It’s good to get in the game early and if you get tested early you stay focused more,” Halak said.
+“That’s what happened tonight.”

 The Bruins opened defense of their Eastern Conference title with a 2-1 victory over Dallas on Thursday night behind Tuukka Rask’s 28 saves.

-Boston turned to Halak for Game 2 and the veteran was sharp against Arizona, turning away one quality shot after another for his 48th career shutout.
+Boston turned to Halak for Game 2 and the veteran was sharp against Arizona.

 Halak stopped Vinnie Hinostroza on a short breakaway in the first period and slid over to get a skate on Clayton Keller’s shot from the slot.
 He also stopped Michael Grabner on a short-handed mini breakaway later in the period and had Phil Kessel muttering to himself with a glove save in the third.

+Halak faced a flurry of shots after Arizona pushed late in the third and turned those away, too, finishing off his 48th career shutout.

+“He was good like Tuukka the other night,” Bruins coach Bruce Cassidy said.
+“Not a lot of rebound issues, pucks were sticking to him and I think we did a good job of clearing the ones that didn’t.”

-Darcy Kuemper stopped 23 shots for the Coyotes, who have not beaten the Bruins since 2010 in Prague.
+Darcy Kuemper stopped 23 shots to keep Arizona it in, but the Coyotes couldn’t convert on numerous good scoring chances — just as they did in the opener at Anaheim.
+Arizona has not beaten Boston since 2010 in Prague.

+“Play like that, most of the nights you’re going to come out on top,” Coyotes center Derek Stepan said.
+“I like tonight.
+Sometimes you get snake bitten.
+Their goaltender stood tall and we didn’t bury them.”

 The Coyotes made one of the biggest offseason splashes by acquiring Kessel in a trade with Pittsburgh.